-As vacations get shorter and shorter each year, time is a precious commodity and Black Tie Ski Rentals provides travelers with a convenient, time-saving alternative to rental shops.
+As vacations get shorter and shorter each year, time is a precious commodity and Black Tie Ski Rentals provides travelers with a convenient, time saving alternative to rental shops.
 Local experts deliver the rental equipment for custom fittings in the comfort of their private residence.

-Black Tie Ski Rentals pioneered the concept of ski/snowboard rental equipment delivery 12 years ago when Prichard and co-founder Joe Sternberg opened their first location in Steamboat Springs, Colo.
+Black Tie Ski Rentals pioneered the concept of ski/snowboard rental equipment delivery 12 years ago when Prichard and co-founder Joe Sternberg opened their first location in Steamboat Springs, Colorado.
 The company originally operated out of a one-car garage before expanding its operation to 13 locations in North America.
 Black Tie has grown beyond its flagship location to provide convenient rental delivery service to skiers and snowboards in more than a dozen owner-operated locations at world-class resorts including Mammoth, North Lake Tahoe, South Lake Tahoe, Heavenly, Aspen, Snowmass, Breckenridge, Keystone, Copper Mountain, Crested Butte, Steamboat, Telluride, Vail, Beaver Creek, Winter Park, Big Sky, Moonlight Basin, Park City, Deer Valley, The Canyons, and Whistler Blackcomb.

-Black Tie offers a variety of rental packages with equipment provided by some of the most respected names in the industry – K2, Nordica, Volkl, Dynastar, Salomon, Rossignol, Atomic, Burton, Armada, and more.
+Black Tie offers a variety of rental packages with equipment provided by some of the most respected names in the industry – K2, Meier, Nordica, Volkl, Dynastar, Salomon, Rossignol, Atomic, Burton, Armada, and more.